top of page

 Bio

-She can be found regularly working and telling stories for the South Downs National Park Authority, Weald & Downland Living Museum and schools across Hampshire and Sussex.
+She can be found regularly working and telling stories for the South Downs National Park Authority, Weald & Downland Living Museum, heritage sites and schools across Hampshire and Sussex.
 You can also find her performing stories at events such as boat burnings, Beltane celebrations and multi-period re-enactment shows.

 Her successful podcast 'Stories From Lore' looks at the lore and nature of the British landscape and her books include 'Adventures In Nature' (The History Press, 2021), Stories of The Sun (The History Press, 2024), The Little History Of Storytelling (The History Press, coming 2026) and Tree Lore: The myth, magic and wisdom of trees from root to bough (Quarto TBC)